HJZollner/SpecVis/README.md

 # SpecVis
 SpecVis is a repository of R functions to visualize quantitative MRS results from different linear-combination algorithms.
+# Getting started

+## Prerequisites

+SpecVis was developed in [RStudio](https://rstudio.com/) and the needed libraries are downloaded and installed automatically.

+## Installation

+Download the latest **SpecVis** code from its [GitHub repository](https://github.com/hezoe100/SpecVis), then include the SpecVis folder as workdir (setwd()).
+Make sure to regularly check for updates, as we frequently commit new features, bug fixes, and improved functions.

+## Examples

+An example [markdown](https://github.com/hezoe100/SpecVis/blob/master/examples/Example.md) is included in the repository.
+You can adapt your own script based on this [function](https://github.com/hezoe100/SpecVis/blob/master/examples/LC_comp.R).

 ## Features
 - Load LCM-native result files from Osprey (.csv), LCModel (.coord), and Tarquin (.csv).